pondsthlm/hosted-trend-report/README.md

 1. Copy paste code (current situation): No hard dependencies between projects but lots of manual administration when code changes.
 Code can diverge into many branches which can be hard to maintain.
 2. Extract common code to private npm modules: Requires us to either setup a private npm repository or buy such a service.
 Requires every environment to have special configuration to use the private npm repository.
 Npm modules can also be hosted in an S3-bucket with a secret url.
 This was done at Viaplay and it wasn't pretty.
 3. Extract common code to public npm modules: Most of our common code is fairly generic (logging, configuration, cacheBusting) and could be turned into real open source modules.
-This is currently only used for [exp-asynccache][10].
-This is the solution I believe is the nicest.

 # Testing